 - Legal expenses required to evict a tenant

-There are a few things it is crucial to check when purchasing landlord insurance – the terms and conditions, what is and isn’t covered, and the excess that applies if you make a claim.
-These elements are often very different from policy to policy, so shopping around on the CANSTAR website and reading the product disclosure statements (PDS) for each policy is important.
+There are a few items to check when purchasing landlord insurance – such as the terms and conditions of any policy you’re considering, what it does and doesn’t cover, and the excess that applies if you make a claim.
+These elements may vary from policy to policy, so shopping around and reading the product disclosure statements (PDS) could be a good idea.

 Cost of landlord insurance

-The cost of landlord insurance varies between the states and territories, and also varies by the risk associated with your property’s postcode.
-Insurers base their prices on factors such as the risk of rental default in an area, the risk of damage by tenants in an area, and the risk of natural disaster in an area.
+The cost of landlord insurance generally varies between the states and territories, and also varies by the risk associated with your property’s postcode.
+Insurers may base premium prices on factors such as the risk of rental default in an area, the risk of damage by tenants in an area, and the risk of natural disasters in an area, based on historical data.

 Inclusions and exclusions of landlord insurance

 Beyond the essential inclusions, there are plenty of other features and inclusions you can look for in a policy.
-CANSTAR researches and rates policies for the following features and inclusions:
+Some of these can include:

 - Public liability cover for injury to someone visiting your investment property